mtonsing/cse15l-lab-reports/lab-report-3-week-6.md

 * Here is a link to for the resulting commit, that I was able to attain by going to my person account on github then going to my respository for markdown-parser and selecting the edit **new file** to get the link, [Link to resulting commit](https://github.com/mtonsing/markdown-parser/commit/291862536fd07157aa4782a13a47b3b42fd0c661)
 ## Copy whole directories with scp -r
-Now we will show you how to copy meaning copying the directory and all files that fall within a directory and further on.
+Now we will show you how to copy whole directories with scp -r meaning copying the directory and all files that fall within a directory and further on.
-* to simply copy a certain directory you must type into your remote server `scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parse`.
-Thus in this case we are copying the directory markdown-parse onto the remote server if it had not already existed as well copying all of what can be found of this given directory.
-Thus once this has been done we can log into the server and be able to see all of our files there in the specified directory which in this case is markdown-parse.
+* In order to copy a certain directory you must type into your terminal `scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parse`.
+Where in this case we are copying the directory markdown-parse onto the remote server if it had not already existed as well copying all of what can be found of this given directory.
+Thus once this has been called we can log into the server and be able to see all of our files there in the specified directory which in this case is markdown-parse.
-* here is an image of succesfully copying whole markdown-parse directory to specific ieng6 account.
+* Below is an image of succesfully copying whole markdown-parse directory to specific ieng6 account.
 ![Image](image17.png)
 ![Image](image20.png)
+* Now since we have copied the whole markdown-parse directory to my ieng6 account we can now try running the test that are found within this directory, thus we should be able to run the test in our ieng6 account by typing the command,